gperdrizet/stegosaurus/docs/whitepaper.md

 ### 5.5 Model size vs. latency

 Larger models produce more natural-sounding text but are slower and more memory-hungry.
-The 1.5B Qwen2.5 model is a practical balance for a demo: it fits on a single GPU or in 6 GB of CPU RAM (float32), and token selection quality is visibly better than GPT-2.
+The default model is `Qwen/Qwen3-0.6B` (~1.5 GB VRAM in bfloat16, ~2.5 GB CPU RAM in float32), which balances quality and speed for a demo.
+The 1.5B Qwen2.5 model is a step up in quality and still fits on a modest GPU (~3 GB VRAM).
 A 7B model in bfloat16 requires ~14 GB for weights alone, which fits on a 16 GB T4 with limited headroom, or comfortably on a 24 GB GPU (L4, A10G).
-Expect roughly 5x the per-token latency compared to a 1.5B model.
+Expect roughly 5x the per-token latency of the 0.6B model.

 ### 5.6 Prompt sensitivity